When we die, we leave a legacy. For many, a part of that legacy is debt.

 Can Creditors Go After the Entire Estate?

-What if the Deceased Had a Mortgage and/or Auto Loan?
+What If the Deceased Had a Mortgage and/or Auto Loan?

 What Happens to Credit Card Debt When You Die?

-What About Student Loans?
+What About Student Loan Debt?

 Preventing Debt After Death